Duration: 12 days

 Days 3 – 5.
 Low to mid to high elevation Dasyueshan National Forest Recreation Area

-We spend three days in the renowned Dasyueshan National Forest nearby, moving from subtropical lowlands to coniferous temperate mountains at over 2,000 meters.
+We spend three days in the renowned Dasyueshan National Forest nearby, moving from subtropical lowlands to coniferous temperate mountains at over 2,000 meters (about 6,500 feet).
 We stay in the comfortable cabins at Anmashan for two nights.

 Lower down we are likely to encounter our first Collared Finchbill, Oriental Turtle Dove, Lesser Coucal, Taiwan Barbet, Grey Treepie, Striated and Pacific Swallows, Oriental Reed Warbler, Lanceolated Warbler, Taiwan Hwamei, Taiwan Scimitar Babbler, and Rufous-capped Babbler.